lupor/spectral-linter-intellij-plugin/README.md

   it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

 This plugin it is required to have the spectral CLI installed on your system.
+For windows it is recommended to install the binary without going through Nodejs.

+> **Warning** Should you still want to use the spectral package via NodeJs on Windows then you must check "Use node package on on Windows" in the plugin settings.
+This is necessary for the node packages to work and will have a performance cost.

 If you don't have it installed yet make sure to follow this
 guide: [Installing Spectral](https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation)